TheTrustProjectCode/London_2016/README.md

   - [dpa-newslab / ajda](https://dpa-newslab.github.io/ajda)

-If you were at the Hackathon and did not yet make your code available, olease create a directory for your project in this repository and send us a pull request.
+If you were at the Hackathon and did not yet make your code available, please do so.
+You can create a directory for your project in this repository and send us a pull request.
 Thank you!

 https://github.com/TheTrustProjectChallenge/London_2016